 Looking at the seasonal wind impacts (Fig. 4), in the winter and fall, the prevailing direction for strong winds (in excess of 20 mph) come from the northwest, west and north wind directions are.
 Approximately 48% of all winds come from the northwest.
 Winter winds are also stronger than those in the summer, with around fifteen percent of all winds reaching speeds above 20 mph.
 Strong winds only occur about 5% of the time in the north to west quadrant winter and about 3.5% of the time from the south to west quadrant.
-Quinpool is almost perpendicular to the prevailing wind direction from the north-west meaning that winter winds are not usually funneled in the direction of the street which might accelerate them impacting human thermal comfort.
-The building will have the most pronounced effect when the winds come from the south west following the direction of the street.
-In these situations, the intersection of Quinpool and Harvard Street will be noticeably windier and colder; however, this only occurs less than 5% of the time.
+Gottingen Street and Creighton Street is aligned to the prevailing wind direction from the north-west meaning that winter winds can be accelerated through these corridors in the winter creating windy and cold conditions.
+The tower setback from both streets will reduce the impact compared with the tower pulled right up to both streets.
+These setbacks could make it slightly windier on Sunrise Manour in the winter.
+In the winter, both Gottingen and Creighton will be windier and less comfortable when winds comes from the north-west; however, this only occurs less than 5% of the time.

 In the fall wind directions are generally the same as winter but with less wind speeds than the winter.
-During the winter and fall the north-west corner of the building and the sidewalk on the north of the building will experience higher wind speeds on Quinpool Road sidewalks north of the new building.
+During the winter and fall the north-west wind speeds on both streets will be increased, but the cumulative impact a new tower with the existing Sunrise Manour impacts cannot be determined without more detailed modelling.
 The stepback at the third storey will mitigate much of these impacts.
-This impact could be lessened by planting wind tolerant trees on the southern Quinpool streetscape in front of the development.
+This impact could be further lessened by planting wind tolerant trees on both streets.

-During the summer the majority of winds come from the southwest quadrant, approximately 85% of the time.
+During the summer, the prevailing winds come from the south and southwest quadrant, approximately 85% of the time.
 There are very little winds that exceed 20 mph in the summer so the new building will have very little impact during the summer months except on very windy days.
-The orientation of Quinpool and Pepperell will tend to increase summer wind speeds coming from the southwest.
-The Street trees on Pepperell will have a significant impact on reducing summer wind speeds on Pepperell.
+The orientation of Gottingen and Creighton (perpendicular to prevailing summer winds) will tend to have lesser impacts on sidewalk conditions in the summer.
+There may be some windier conditions noticeable in the George Dixon Park across the street in the summer.

 In the spring, strong winds come from many directions with some of the most frequent coming from the north, northeast and even the easterly directions.
 During the spring this wind direction will have some impact when the winds come from the northeast.
-"Nor-easters" will create particularly windier conditions on both Quinpool and Pepperell Street.
+"Nor-easters" will create particularly windier conditions on Creighton Street and further to the south-west.
 Winds from these directions at high wind speeds only occur about 6% of the time.
-Still, the spring conditions will be the most pronounced of all the seasons as a result of the new building and about 5-6% of the time it will be windier and colder than it is today.
+Still, the spring conditions will be the most pronounced of all the seasons as a result of the new building and about 5-6% of the time it will be windier and colder than it is today in and around Creighton Street.